 Everywhere you look in Paris, someone is doing his or her best to ruin your waistline.
 Boulangeries (bakeries) with buttery croissants and decadent pastries lurk on every street corner, open-air markets tempt the senses, and terrific restaurants with intriguing menus sprout up on every block.
-What follows here is a mere sampling of Paris’s gourmet delights.
-The best cafes, tearooms, and other places to find sinful sweets are listed at the end of this chapter.

 You’ll also find a puzzling interest in American food.
-Gourmet hamburgers are ubiquitous on bistro menus, and you’ll find bagels and smoked salmon at “le brunch,” a new-fangled meal (for the French) that is currently all the rage.
+Gourmet hamburgers are ubiquitous on bistro menus, and you’ll find bagels and smoked salmon at “le brunch,” a newfangled meal (for the French) that is currently all the rage.

 Eating Hours & Annual Closings

 In Paris, unless you see a sign that says SERVICE CONTINU, meals are usually restricted to set hours.
 This is one of the reasons it’s a good idea to reserve, if you can (the other is that dining rooms tend to be small).
 Don’t expect to wander in someplace for a bowl of soup at 4pm.
 Lunch is generally served between noon and 2pm (sometimes 2:30pm), and dinner is from 7 to 10:30pm (sometimes 11pm).
 Many restaurants close on Sundays and/or Mondays, though some have started serving Sunday brunch, generally from 11am to 3pm.
-Cafes and restaurants with a bar tend to stay open between mealtimes serving drinks and coffee; if you are starving, you can usually order a light sandwich, or a croque-monsieur (a French take on a grilled ham and cheese sandwich).
+Cafes and restaurants with a bar tend to stay open between mealtimes, serving drinks and coffee; if you are starving, you can usually order a light sandwich or a croque-monsieur (a French take on a grilled ham and cheese sandwich).
 Some brasseries serve late into the night.
-For late-night dining options.